 What To Do With Fermented Honey?

-With its taste and ideal consistency, fermented honey can be used in myriad ways.
+With its taste and ideal consistency, fermented honey can be used in many ways.
 It is best to stay away from heating the honey, though, as high temperatures can destroy many of the beneficial bacteria.

 Use it wherever you use honey, like a condiment, marinade or this honey mustard dressing.
 It is also great in vinaigrette or glaze for meats, cheese or seafood.
 Spread it on sandwiches or toast.
 Honey can also be used as a natural sugar alternative in the form of Honey syrup.
 I love to use it as a sweetener in lemonades, cocktails, smoothies, or jams or eat it with natural yogurt, muesli or grilled pears.

-Fermented garlic honey has traditionally been used as a natural remedy for sore throat, colds, and flu season.
-This natural remedy is believed to possess anti-inflammatory and antioxidant properties that help to boost your immune system.
+Fermented honey has traditionally been used as a natural remedy for sore throat, colds, and flu season.
+This natural remedy is believed to possess anti-inflammatory and antimicrobial properties that help to boost your immune system.
 I enjoy spoonfuls of this honey or preparing honey cough drops or sore throat sprays.

 Beauty.